chiarafais/CAPSTONE-PROJECT/README.md

  This repo contains Front-end (zip) & Back-end (zip) of my final project for the EPICODE school.

  Hello everyone, my final project is a website that allows the reservation of the limited number beaches of Sardinia (Italy).
- This is a full-stack project developed all by me!
+ This is a full-stack project developed all by myself!
 In the next paragraph I leave you some information how to start my project from your pc👩🏻‍💻

 # Front-end